milindchavan12/graphql/README.md

 ![img text](https://github.com/milindchavan12/graphql/blob/master/restvsgraphql.png)

 ### GraphiQL
-GraphiQL is an in-browser IDE for writing, validating and testing GraphQL quries.
+GraphiQL is an in-browser IDE for writing, validating and testing GraphQL queries.

+### Mutations
+Mutations are used to make changes to the data (CRUD)